 Television Color Analyst

-Tyson Nash enters his fourth season with the Coyotes as the team’s TV color analyst after serving as a radio color analyst since September 2008.
-A former Coyotes player, Nash will once again team up this season with play-by-play announcer Matt McConnell in the television booth and Bob Heethuis for the radio broadcasts.
+Tyson Nash enters his seventh season with the Coyotes as the team’s TV color analyst.
+A former Coyotes player, Nash will once again team up this season with play-by-play announcer Matt McConnell in the television booth.

 Nash played for the Coyotes during the 2003-04 and 2005-06 seasons and was the recipient of the team’s Man of the Year Award in 2004 for his involvement in the Phoenix community.
 A native of Edmonton, Alberta, Nash enjoyed a standout junior hockey career with the Kamloops Blazers of the Western Hockey League (WHL) where he won three Memorial Cup Championships and was a teammate of Coyotes Captain Shane Doan.
 Nash and Doan helped lead Kamloops to back-to-back Memorial Cup Championships in 1994 and 1995 while Nash was also a part of Kamloops’ 1992 Memorial Cup-winning team.